muratk5n/thirdwave/en/2022/07/dried-turkey-veg.md

 * 1 Diced Onion
 * 1 Teaspoon Turmeric
 * 1 Teaspoon Pepper Flakes
-* 1 kg plain yogurt
+* 1/2 kg high-fat dry cheese

-Cut meat into chunks and place on aliminum foil sheet.
-Add the turmeric, diced onions, peppers on top, wrap the foil around close off all sides.
-Place pocket in oven at 200 C for 1/2 hours or until meat is well cooked.

-Once done open foil, drain away any fat, water, onions, only keep the meat.
-Put in bowl, add chards.
-Cut orange into pieces, add the flesh in the bowl as well.
+Cut meat into chunks and place in dish add the turmeric, diced onions, peppers on top.
+Place in oven at 200 C for 1/2 hours or until meat is well cooked.
+Once done throw away any fat, water, onions.
+Put turkey meat in bowl, add chards, orange flesh.
 Now blend (hand-held blender works well).
 Put the mix in spoon-sized lumps on a drier at 55 degrees C and dry for 7-8 hours.

-Seperately, dry yogurt in the oven at 100 C or so until it loses all water.

-Now put meat mix in a dry bowl, add the dried yogurt, mix.
+Now put meat mix in a dry bowl, add cheese, mix.

 That's it.